Stuyk/altv-athena/README.md

     -   Send Messages to Closest Players
     -   Create Custom Commands
     -   Assign Permission Values to Commands
+-   Permission System
+    -   A basic permission system for running commands.
+    -   Allows commands to be restricted to specific groups.
+-   World
+    -   Synchronized World Time
+    -   Adjustable Configuration

 ```
 View a full list of planned features in the Discord link below.